KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 In Zenetist terms, this language bears relation to more than one register.

 It has a Khaonic aspect because it speaks of expressive presence, spontaneous manifestation, fullness, and the natural arising of qualities.
-These belong near the Khaonic side of the L₀ trait-manifold: motion, infinity, dispersion, expressive fullness, and emanative articulation.
+These belong to the Khaonic side of the L₀ bifurcal manifold — specifically Motive Khaon (Zenet), Motive Infinity in expression: motion, expressive surge, fullness, and emanative articulation.
+They do not belong to the Latent or Dispersive phases, which are zero-facing.

 It also has a Theonic aspect because it speaks of awareness, wisdom, clarity, and awakened knowing.
 These belong not to Zenon but to the awareness register. 🛤️ Theon is awareness as such, the Essence of Being at L₅, while ⚫ Aion and ♾ Khaon belong to the proto-awareness register at L₀.
 Zenon is beyond awareness entirely.